 ✦ Komodo Tours at Komodo National Park

 A Komodo tour should be chosen depending on the type of tour and how many nights you wish to stay.
 For example, you can enjoy a Komodo Excursion from a boat.
-This type of tour can run about $60 and includes a one-day tour of the Komodo National Park, a visit to the Pink Beach and chance to see the Komodo dragons, deer, and pigs.
+This type of tour can run about $60 and includes a one-day tour of the Komodo National Park, a visit to Pink Beach, and a chance to see the Komodo dragons, deer, and pigs.

 ✦ The Komodo National Park

 This is a list created by people from all over the globe!
 More than 100 million votes determined which top 7 places around the world had the best of Mother Nature’s treasures, and guess who made the list!?
 Komodo Island!.
 The hot and dry climate of the Komodo National Park makes it the perfect destination for visitors throughout the year and to take a gander at the famous dragons of Komodo.